-Reversible inhibitor of vesicular trafficking between endoplasmic reticulum and Golgi apparatus.
-Modifies Golgi ADP-ribosylation factor (ARF)1 GTPase activity and inhibits exocytosis (IC50 ~ 20 mM).
+Exo1 is a reversible inhibitor of vesicular trafficking between endoplasmic reticulum and Golgi apparatus.
+Modifies Golgi ADP-ribosylation factor (ARF)1 GTPase activity and inhibits exocytosis (IC50 ~ 20 μM).
 Has similar, but not identical, action to brefeldin A (Cat.
 No. 1231).

 |Storage||Store at RT|